Neural incomplete factorization: learning preconditioners for the conjugate gradient method

 \section{Related work}

-Data driven-optimization or ``learning to optimize (L2O)'' is an emerging field aiming to accelerate optimization methods by combining them with data-driven techniques \cite{amos2022tutorial, chen2021learning}.
-This methodology can be utilized to directly approximate the solution to an optimization problem \cite{grementieri2022} or to replace some hand-crafted heuristic within a known optimization algorithm \cite{bengio2021machine}. \texttt{NeuralIF} follows this latter approach.
-Graph neural networks form the computational backend of our method and have recently emerged as a novel and promising architecture for a wide range of problems \cite{velivckovic2023everything}.
+Data-driven optimization or ``learning-to-optimize (L2O)'' is an emerging field aiming to accelerate numerical optimization methods by combining them with data-driven techniques \citep{amos2022tutorial, chen2021learning}.
+For example, a neural network can be trained to directly predict the solution to an optimization problem \citep{grementieri2022} or replace some typically hand-crafted heuristic within a known optimization algorithm \citep{bengio2021machine}.

-\paragraph{L2O using GNNs} Graph neural networks have recently also been recognized as a suitable computational backend for problems in data-driven optimization. \citet{chen2022a} study the expressiveness of GNNs with respect to their power to represent linear programs on a theoretical level and further extend this setting to non-convex mixed-integer linear programs \cite{chen2022representing}.
-Here, the graph encodes both objective function and additional constraints as a bipartite graph while for linear equation systems it is sufficient to only encode a single matrix in the graph structure.
+\paragraph{L2O using GNNs} Graph neural networks have been recognized as a suitable computational backend for problems in data-driven optimization and linear algebra \citep{moore2023graph}. \citet{chen2022a} study the expressiveness of GNNs with respect to their power to represent linear programs on a theoretical level.
 Using the Coates graph representation, \citet{grementieri2022} develop a sparse linear solver for linear equation systems.
 They represent the linear equation system as the input to a graph neural network which is trained to approximate the solution to the equation system directly.
 However, no guarantees for the solution can be obtained.
-In contrast, our method benefits from the convergence properties of the preconditioned conjugate gradient method, since we ensure that the learned preconditioner is spd by an appropriate choice of activation function.
+In contrast, our method benefits from the convergence properties of the preconditioned conjugate gradient method. \looseness=-1